Reheating chicken curry can be tricky, but you can enjoy your leftovers without sacrificing flavor and quality with the proper techniques.

 - Continue stirring and heating the curry until it is piping hot and reaches a safe temperature of 165°F (74°C) to kill any bacteria that may have grown on it.

-- Once the curry is heated, you can serve it with rice or other sides.
+- Once the curry is heated, serve it with rice or other sides.

 Note that when reheating chicken curry, you should always reheat it to a safe temperature to avoid foodborne illness.